nikachaduneli/Notes/README.md

 # Notes
-This is just very simple consol application, where you can store some notes,
+This is just a very simple consol application, where you can store some notes.

 not very practical but it was made from scratch just for practice.